 The benefits system and other types of financial support can be hard to understand.
-Macmillan has experienced welfare rights advisers and financial guides.
-You can speak to one by calling the Macmillan Support Line on 0808 808 00 00.
+Macmillan has experienced money advisers.
+You can speak to one by calling the Macmillan Support line on 0808 808 00 00.

-You can also get information about benefits and other types of financial help from Citizens Advice or Advice NI if you live in Northern Ireland (see page 133).
+You can also get information about benefits and other types of financial help from Citizens Advice (see page 148) or Advice NI (see page 147) if you are in Northern Ireland.

-Our booklet Help with the cost of cancer has lots more information (see page 122).
+Our booklet Help with the cost of cancer has lots more information (see page 136).